 I take advantage of my local library, both going in to the building to choose physical books, and browsing through their online caralog to pick ebooks or audiobooks.
 This way, I come across so many books outside my usual interests, or even outside my comfort zone.
 I schedule my Learn and Study habit to coincide with my mid-morning coffee break; and even though I only read for ten to twenty minutes, I enrich my life so much through what I've learned!
 So far, I've read books like "Hidden Figures" and "Rocket Girls," the history of women "computers" in the space program; books on art and creativity ("Expressive Flower Painting" by Lynn Whipple); books about presidents ("Theodore Rex" for one) and the head ushers of the White House ("Upstairs at the White House"); cookbooks ("You've Got It Made," "Mastering the Art of French Cooking") and even a book about writing a cookbook ("As Always, Julia")!
 In short: I just dive into the library or a bookstore, and look for something I'm interested in, or something I know nothing about, and commit to spending ten minutes a day learning about it.
 It's an awesome habit, and I love it!

-- What do you do if you feel depressed on exams week?
+- What do you do to remeber content?

 - How do you motivate yourself to study

 - How do i fit studying and exercising into an after school evening?

 - How do I make sure that I don’t get distracted when I’m doing homework?
 I’ve tried so many things and they don’t work… I don’t know what else to do???